 Self-plagiarism means reusing your own work without clearly referring to the source text that is being reused.
 Your own previously submitted work, such as a thesis or home exam, should be treated as a source and cited accordingly.

-It is also considered cheating to help someone else cheat.
-Students who allow someone else to copy their answers may face disciplinary action.
+If an examination task is to be completed individually and independently, it may be considered cheating to collaborate in the completion of the task.
+It is also considered cheating to knowingly help someone else to cheat.
+A student who allows someone else to copy their answers may therefore be subject to disciplinary action.

 Alcohol, drugs and doping